 He was 1 of 13 former Major League Players serving as head coach in NCAA Division I baseball.
 Overall record as a Head Coach in 14 years is 505-318 (36 wins per year)

-He is currently in his second season as the Pitching coach at San Diego State University.
+He recently completed his second season as the Pitching coach at San Diego State University.

 He spent 5 years as the Head Coach at Auburn University averaging 33 wins per season while becoming the 3rd winningest coach in school history.
 Won the SEC West and hosted NCAA Regional in 2010.
 Was 1 of only 5 teams to play in the SEC Tournament for 4 consecutive years.